The Confederate flag continues to generate controversy and impassioned debates with implications for the First Amendment.

 After the courts upheld the constitutionality of Georgia flag display, activists turned to other tactics to remove similar displays from public property.

-The National Association for the Advancement of Colored People (NAACP) launched a campaign to remove the battle flag from the South Carolina state capitol, where it had flown since 1962.
+The National Association for the Advancement of Colored People launched a campaign to remove the battle flag from the South Carolina state capitol, where it had flown since 1962.
 The campaign included an economic and tourism boycott coupled with an extensive public relations campaign that resulted in significant losses in revenue for the state.

 The campaign initially ended in a compromise that removed the flag from the statehouse dome to a less prominent place on the grounds, where it served as part of a Civil War memorial.
 In 2015, Governor Nikki Haley signed a bill also removing this flag in the wake of the murder of nine black members of the Emanuel African Methodist Episcopal Church by a white supremacist.

-Other states have also removed the Confederate Flag from state property, often in incremental fashion.
+Other states have also removed the Confederate flag from state property, often in incremental fashion.

 Other controversies involving Confederate symbols have involved the right of individuals to display such symbols in workplaces and in educational settings.

-In 1997 the North Carolina Court of Appeals held in Johnson v.
+In 1997, the North Carolina Court of Appeals held in Johnson v.
 Mayo Yarns that an employer could compel an employee to remove a Confederate flag decal from his toolbox and that the employer’s decision to discharge him for refusing to do so did not violate Johnson’s First Amendment rights.

 In 2000 in West v.
-Derby Unified School District, the Tenth Circuit Court of Appeals upheld a Kansas school district’s suspension of a student for drawing a Confederate flag on a piece of paper during math class.
+Derby Unified School District, the 10th U.S. Circuit Court of Appeals upheld a Kansas school district’s suspension of a student for drawing a Confederate flag on a piece of paper during math class.
 Because the school had acted under the auspices of a well-defined policy designed to prohibit racial harassment and to minimize disruption of the educational environment for other students, the court found that the policy did not limit protected speech.
 Other challenges to school policies have yielded similar rulings.